-The U.S immigration services state that it is not enough for someone to just be promoted and claim the title of the position of a manager or executive.
-Their job description must also change to reflect the employees’ new positions.
-This means that the company must submit job descriptions of the person’s position and duties to the relevant authorities when you apply for the visa.
-U.S immigration authorities will check the job description and duties and will decide whether you qualify to be called a manager or executive.
+The company must submit job descriptions of the person’s position and duties to the relevant authorities when you apply for the L1A visa.
+US immigration authorities will check the job description and duties and will decide whether you qualify to be called a manager or executive.

 - Has the authority to hire and fire employees accordingly if there is no other supervisor of that function.
 If there is a human resource supervisor, the manager has the authority to recommend people for hiring or for firing them.